-As of September 2021, HCAI facilitated federal approval of three new Mental Health Professional Shortage Area (MHPSA) designations, bringing the total to 276.
+Between September 2021 and March 2022, HCAI facilitated federal three-year renewal and updating of 210 out of the 276 Mental Health Professional Shortage Area (MHPSA) designations.
 There are 14.5 million Californians living in these designated MHPSAs.

 Department of Health Care Services